yogeshhk/Sadrushya/README.md

 > *"The next frontier of AI isn't just generating text or images; it's understanding and generating the 3D physical world."* — Adapted from Fei-Fei Li's "Spatial Intelligence".

+---

+## Vision

+Most AI work today focuses on text and 2D images.
+The next valuable frontier is **AI that understands space, geometry, and the physical world**.

+Sadrushya focuses only on **consulting-grade, monetizable Spatial AI domains**:

+- Aerial Intelligence (agriculture, infrastructure, surveillance)
+- Built Environment Intelligence (floorplans → 3D → digital twins)
+- Geometry as a Searchable Modality (3D retrieval/RAG)

+This direction is practical, future-proof, and suitable for **solo consultants without heavy GPU dependency**.

+---

+## Positioning

+This project positions the author as:

+**“Spatial AI Consultant for Aerial Intelligence and Digital Twin Automation using Lightweight Geometry AI.”**

+This niche is:
+- Rare
+- High-demand
+- Compute-efficient
+- Strongly relevant for **India + global markets**

+---

 ## Personally
 This repository outlines a transition strategy for a Gen AI consultant moving into **Spatial Intelligence**.
 Unlike the saturated LLM market, this domain applies AI to **geometry, 3D space, and physical understanding**.